Can I drive someone else’s car?

 How does my occupation affect which cars I can drive?

-Some policies won’t provide DOC cover for people in occupations considered high-risk.
-This often includes jobs in the motoring industry.
+Some policies won’t provide DOC cover for people in occupations considered high risk.